 Space that supports the on-campus residential program (except Bissell House).

 Space that is generally unavailable to be scheduled except by special arrangement with the department or unit to which its use has been delegated.
 Such space may be designed for a particular purpose and include laboratories, or contain artifacts, special equipment or materials that mandate limited access for reasons of safety, asset protection, or security and/or offices and departmental conference rooms without public access.

-- The Affiliated Group has substantial participation in and responsibility for planning and executing the planned activity, including financial responsibility, and is not merely lending its endorsement to the Non-Affiliated Group.
+- The Affiliated Group has substantial participation in and responsibility for planning and executing the planned activity, including financial responsibility and responsibility for the Non-Affiliated Group’s compliance with this Policy, and is not merely lending its endorsement to the Non-Affiliated Group.

 Any service provided by a campus or off campus entity specifically required to support an event.
-Such services may include but are not limited to food service, parking, meeting space, technical support (audiovisual, lighting, etc.) and table, chair, tent or other equipment rental.
+Such services may include but are not limited to food service, parking, background checks, Police and Public Safety, security, meeting space, technical support (audiovisual, lighting, etc.) and table, chair, tent or other equipment rental.

 - Responsibility for scheduling all campus space is delegated to the Conference, Reservations, and Event Services (CRES) Office in accordance with procedures developed by that office and with the following exceptions:

 - The scheduling of Instructional Space for academic course and/or course related activities is delegated to the Registrar’s Office.

 - The scheduling of Assigned Space that is delegated to a specific department or unit.

 - The scheduling of Residential Space is delegated to the Director of Housing and Residence Life.